Have you ever thought about how many punnets you have brought lately and thrown away the containers, just to go and buy more seedlings when needed?

 Step 4.
 Labels and Watering In.

 It’s often the case, well for me, that once I’ve seeded there is always a few rows of an USO, no not a UFO but close, still an UNIDENTIFIED SOWN OBJECT 😊 😊 Which usually takes a few weeks to a month to I.D properly.
 So, to make this a less of a MYSTERY SEED to more of a defined, articulated seed, lets get labelling.
-Using old pop sticks or anything that can be REPURPOSED, start making labels.
+Using old pop sticks or clothes pegs or anything that can be REPURPOSED, and start making labels.
 Ensure to include, VARIETY and DATE or any additional info you may need.
-What I normally do is as I am preparing the soil and seeds, I will write out my label for that lots of seeds.
+What I normally do is as I am preparing the soil and seeds, I will write out my label for that type of seed and go logical format.
+One at a time.
 This helps with not being confused when you have heaps of labels and seedlings piling up.

-Watering in is simple, now we understand that no fertilisers are needed just yet (the seed holds all it needs to germinate itself) we can apply the water, maybe add a little fish emulsion at a heavily diluted mix towards the end of week 2 via a mist spray bottle, but for now a fine misting of water is all it needs.
+Watering in is simple, now we understand that no fertilisers are needed just yet (the seed holds all it needs to germinate itself, how awesome and upful is that!!) we can apply the water, maybe add a little fish emulsion at a heavily diluted mix towards the end of week 2 via a mist spray bottle, but for now a fine misting of water is all it needs.
 Be very careful not to use heavy pressure water or to flood/splash the seeds as they will get disturbed and possibly washed out of the media entirely.
 Also mucking up all the hard work you have put into it so far.
 Water up to 3 times a day gently, do not allow the mixture to dry out at all.
-Place in a sunny area away from direct sun light, wind, water and like me, my Red Heeler haha!
+Place in a semi sunny area away from direct sun light and wind.
+Another way is with a Dome and Tray seedling set.
+Water from the bottom using capillary action and the dome keeps the moisture in.
+Be careful in both options to not over water.
+This will cause downy mildews and rot.
+Spoiling the whole lot of seed and raising mix.
+After a few days, open the vents at the top to allow breathing and o2 and co2 exchange.
 Now, the waiting game begins….